 Collision insurance covers the physical damage to your vehicle in an accident.
 This means that after an accident, you can file a claim through your own insurance company to fix the physical damage to your vehicle.

 Why would you want to file through your own insurance?

 Yes, you will have to pay your deductible.
 But filing through your own insurance can make things a whole lot easier.
-If you have collision insurance, filing a claim through your own insurance means that your insurer will work with you to get your car repaired.
-Since you are a customer of your insurance company, they will (ideally) try to give you good customer service to get your car fixed.
+If you have collision insurance, file a claim through your own insurance.
+Your insurer will work with you to get your car repaired.
+Your insurance company will (ideally) try to give you good customer service to get your car fixed.

 Additionally, if the person who caused the accident has insurance, your insurance company will file a claim against the at-fault driver’s insurance policy.
-This is to try to get refunded the money that they paid to get your car fixed (this is called “subrogation”).
+Your insurance wants to be paid back for the money they paid.
 Once your insurance company gets reimbursed, they should reimburse you the deductible that you paid.
 I have found that it is almost always easier for my clients to file the property damage portion of the claim with their own insurance company.